pkarsy/tasmota-level/README.md

 # Tasmota-Level

-Under CONSTRUCTION right now
+Under CONSTRUCTION

-A self-leveling/bubble level driver for Tasmota using Berry scripting and the MPU6050 IMU sensor.
-Hoever the goal is to include more low cost IMU chips.
+A self-leveling/bubble level driver for Tasmota using Berry scripting and the MPU6050 IMU sensor(more are coming).
 There is no need to install Tasmota's native MPU6050 driver (which requires re-compiling the Tasmota system).

 > **⚠️ WORK IN PROGRESS ⚠️**
 This driver is currently being tested in real-world applications.
 The API may change as issues are discovered.
 Use with caution until v1.0 is released.

 ## Overview

-Tasmota-Level provides a complete leveling solution that runs entirely within Tasmota's Berry scripting environment:

 - **No recompilation required**: Install and configure without rebuilding Tasmota firmware.
 This is important as the support for MPU6050 and other IMUs is not currently compiled in stock tasmota builds.
-- **Built-in calibration**: Calibrate the module to your specific mounting orientation
+- **Built-in calibration**: Calibrate the module(saved automatically to flash) to your specific mounting orientation.
+This way the hardware installation is significantly easier than bubble tilt sensors.
+You can just mount the module to any orientation is easy at installation.
-- **Auto-save calibration**: Calibration is saved to flash and restored on load
-- **Simple API**: Just `level.tilt()` to get the tilt angle in degrees
+- **Simple API**
 - **Survives firmware updates**: Berry scripts persist across Tasmota updates

 ## Hardware Requirements